lebinh/ngxtop/README.md

-#`ngxtop` - know what is happenning to your nginx server in real-time.
+#`ngxtop` - know what is happening to your nginx server in real-time.

 **ngxtop** parses your nginx access log and outputs useful, `top`-like, metrics of your nginx server.